-Is Staying Put right for you and your foster parent?
+Is continuing care right for you and your carer?

-Staying Put arrangements need the agreement of the foster parent and the young person if they are going to work.

-When you reach 16 your social worker will do a needs assessment.
+Continuing care arrangements need the agreement of the foster carer and the young person if they are going to work.
+When you reach 16 your social worker will do an assessment.

 This will consider all your needs as you start to plan to leave care.
-The needs assessment will help your worker and you understand what needs to be included in your pathway plan.
+The assessment will help your worker and you understand what needs to be included in your pathway plan.

-As part of their assessment they must consider whether Staying Put is a possibility and must discuss it with you and your foster parent.
+As part of their assessment they should consider continuing care is a possibility and must discuss it with you and your carer.